Back to Blog

 The Challenge: FOIPOP Is Slow and Fragmented

 The downside of FOIPOP is time and complexity.
-Each request takes 30-60 days.
-To build comprehensive intelligence on your market, you'd need to file dozens of requests across multiple departments, and keep them updated quarterly.
+Each request takes 30 to 60 days.
+To build comprehensive intelligence on your market, you would need to file dozens of requests across multiple departments.

 There's also the fragmented landscape to consider.
 Different public bodies have different processes.
 Some are more responsive than others.
 Some charge additional fees for complex requests.
 Navigating this system effectively requires developing relationships and understanding the specific procedures for each organization.